kh296/lightning-xpu/README.md

 ## Changing numbers of nodes and GPU cards used

 To change the numbers of nodes and GPU cards used by a PyTorch Lightning application, the recommended approach for Dawn is to modify the Slurm request for number of nodes, and/or the number of GPU cards per node.
-In [run_toy_example.sh](examples/run_toy_example.sh), for example, it's possible to change to a single node, and two GPU cards, by using the directives:
+In [run_toy_example.sh](examples/run_toy_example.sh), for example, and when running on the batch system, it's possible to change to a single node, and two GPU cards, by using the directives:
 ```
 #SBATCH --nodes=1
 #SBATCH --gres=gpu:2